Winding it Down

 After this, we sort of lost our enthusiasm for hitting the trails for either finding or hiding letterboxes and decided we could slip into Virginia to plant this box when we go to the North Carolina mountains in August.
 We filled up the car with gas, tuned the radio to Car Talk, and set the GPS for Charlotte.
 After checking in at the hotel, we visited Ken's mother, Erika, who served us a wonderful dinner, and made plans for Mother's Day.

-Though it's only a couple of hours from Charlotte, Greensboro was a bit too far for Erika to make the trek to her daughter Marion's new home there.
+Though it's only a couple of hours from Charlotte, Greensboro was a bit too far for Erika to make the trek on her own to check out her daughter Marion's new home.
 So we had the opportunity to not only make the visit possible but also to include Erika's friend Anita in our Mother's Day celebration.

 On Monday, we had an uneventful trip back to Georgia, arriving home a little after 3:00.
 After a stop at the post office to pick up two months' worth of mail, we headed for home and hearth.
 Another trip completed.